Academy maniacs: Nikita Lytkin

 As a child, Lytkin and his mother attended church for two years and both were baptized, but over time Marina began paying more attention to work, going to church less and less.
 Then Lytkin himself began to reject the church.
 For some time he was engaged in music, painting and kickboxing, but then gave it all up, devoting all his free time to regular visits on social networks.
 He had a lag in psychological development since childhood.
-Psychologists had advised his mother to give him more freedom and not to restrict his personal space; however, with age Lytkin's state of mind began to deteriorate, and several years before the killings he began to be ashamed of his mother, trying to avoid her at all costs.
+Psychologists had advised his mother to give him more freedom and not to restrict his personal space; however, as time passed, Lytkin's state of mind began to deteriorate, and several years before the killings he began to be ashamed of his mother, trying to avoid her at all costs.

-On 30 November 2021, Lytkin slashed his wrists at the Correctional Colony No. 7 in Angarsk.
-He was found dead in the early morning of 1 December 2021 having served ten years of his sentence.
+On November 30, 2021, Lytkin slashed his wrists at the Correctional Colony No. 7 in Angarsk.
+He was found dead in the early morning of December 1, 2021 having served ten years of his sentence.
 Initially sentenced to 24 years in prison by judges, the Supreme Court of Russia lowered his sentence to 20 years in prison, which would have resulted in his release in 2031.
 He was 28 years old at the time of his death.